carbonplan/cdr-database/methods/metrics.md

 While we only consider projects in this database that have the potential to be part of a carbon removal system, some of these projects are, in their current form, only responsible for avoided emissions.
 For example, utilization of CO₂ for storage in building materials where the CO₂ is currently sourced from an industrial waste stream currently constitutes an avoided emissions process, but would constitute carbon removal if its CO₂ were sourced from direct air capture or biological sources.

 In general, a project’s mechanism should be well-specified.
 The challenge of validation can be more significant, however, when a project involves early-stage technologies or references a broad variety of potential approaches without specifics about which ones are used.

+In the case where a proposal offers only one type of carbon benefit (e.g. only carbon removal) from a project that produces both carbon removal and avoided emissions, Mechanism reflects the mechanisms of the project as a whole.

 <Table
   type='icons'